-Staff that are healthy, motivated and well led with the right skills and behaviours to work with people and partners.

-Strong political leadership, intelligence led decision making and strategies and policies.
-Getting the basics rights, with robust systems, processes and governance that make best use of available resources.
-Collaborative partnership working to inform and shape priorities and action across the public, private and voluntary sectors in Kirklees.
+- a.
+Staff that are healthy, motivated and well led with the right skills and behaviours to work with people and partners. - b.
+Strong political leadership, intelligence led decision making and strategies and policies that ensure we achieve the best outcomes for Kirklees residents. - c.
+Getting the basics rights, with robust systems, processes and governance that mean we make best use of available resources. - d.
+Collaborative partnership working to inform and shape priorities and action across the public, private and voluntary sectors in Kirklees. - e.
 Transforming our organisation so that it is fit for purpose now and in the future.